NFL Guru: Defensive coordinator Fritz Shurmur

 In fact their next opponents would be exactly that style of offense and many waited for the Rams to sign a DL during the week, and when they didn’t, knew they’d see the defense again.
 An underdog for a second consecutive playoff game they traveled to the Meadowlands where Ottis “OJ” Anderson and the New York Giants would run into the belly of the Rams “Eagle” defense.
 No way could they win a second cold weather road game…right??

 In this first vignette, you see the Eagle defense against the Giants on a sweep play.
 Notice how Shurmur has “nose backer” Strickland #53 off the ball?
 A concept borrowed from Tom Landry’s defensive tackle position in his Flex Defense, allowing Strickland to use his speed and agility against New York center Bart Oates.
+Notice Strickland’s heft allowed him to take Oates charge and agility beat him to the point of making the tackle on a play that gained a yard at most.

 On this play you recognize the cat and mouse game Shurmur’s defense is playing with Phil Simms.
 Not only does ‘nose backer’ Fred Strickland #53 line up over center in a 3 point stance, he then stands up to give the Rams 4 standing linebackers from the center to the weak side of the formation.
 Who’s coming??
 Who’s dropping??
 Simms is so rattled at this point he overthrows Lionel Emanuel and the boo birds were out in the Meadowlands.